 Eye Injury Attorneys in Phoenix

 Most people take their vision for granted.
 We don’t think about the gift of being able to see our loved ones, driving ourselves to work, or even just watching television.
 But an eye injury can result in partial vision loss or complete blindness in addition to a long, painful recovery, which will have a huge impact on your life.
 It will also affect your quality of life and render you unable to work if you can no longer perform the tasks needed for your job.

 While some diseases can cause partial or total blindness, accidents are far more likely to blame for eye injuries and vision loss in the state of Arizona.
 Because your eyes are always exposed and one of the body’s most delicate organs, any trauma to the eye, or to the brain, can cause serious injury.
 Vision loss is very common following catastrophic accidents.
-In our experience as personal injury attorneys, some of the most common accidents that lead to these injuries are:
+In our experience as Phoenix catastrophic injury attorneys, some of the most common accidents that lead to these injuries are:

 - Motor vehicle accidents